noduslabs/eightos/README.md

 ### Human-Readable Form ###

 The code-words below is the introduction to the basic procedures of EightOS.
-More source code — textual, visual, auditory, kinaesthetic — can be found on www.8os.io
+More source code — textual, visual, auditory, kinaesthetic — can be found on www.8os.io.

+The visualizations of the procedures described below made using the body can be found on www.8os.io/procedures/

 ```
 The action of every person